Footjob

 Psychology

 The motivations behind a footjob mirror those of foot interest generally.
-For some it is simply a novel, playful, or sensual variation within an existing relationship and carries no special significance.
+For some it is a novel, playful, or sensual variation within an existing relationship and carries no special significance.
 For others it is the chosen expression of a genuine foot fetish, the most commonly documented partialism (an erotic focus on a non-genital body part).
 Mainstream accounts of why feet attract such interest lean on associative-learning models, in which a body part repeatedly paired with arousal becomes arousing in its own right, and on the long cultural eroticisation of feet.
 A frequently cited neurological conjecture, popularised by V. S. Ramachandran, notes that the foot and genital maps lie adjacent on the brain's sensory homunculus, but this cross-wiring idea remains contested and unproven.
-For the great majority of people, giving or receiving a footjob functions as an ordinary preference rather than a compulsion.
+For most people, giving or receiving a footjob functions as an ordinary preference rather than a compulsion.

 Prevalence & culture